jetbrains-academy/introduction_to_python/Data structures/List items/task.md

 ### Task
 Make all `animals` elephants by replacing the last two items.
-We suggest that you first run the program in the IDE without changes to see how the `animals` list looks like after all the operations have been made
+We suggest that you first run the program in the IDE without making any changes.
+This will allow you to see what the `animals` list looks like after all the operations have been performed.

 <div class='hint'>Use assignment to a slice as in examples.</div>